 While pizza boxes are recyclable, many programs have yet to accept them, or the local guidelines must be clarified.

 So it’s always important to check with your recycler or municipal curbside program to find out what they can accept and which bin it should go in.
-Rather than risk the whole batch being thrown away because of contamination, which sends unnecessary waste to landfills, do your research before recycling questionable materials.
+Rather than risk the whole batch being thrown away because of contamination, which sends unnecessary waste to landfills, research before recycling questionable materials.

 Although the WestRock study estimated that 70 percent of the U.S. population has access to recycling programs for empty pizza boxes, that access might include something other than your local recycling program.
 For example, Irvington, New York, advises its residents that “only clean pizza boxes can be recycled.